kuhe/demo-systemjs-jspm-react/readme.md

 #### JSPM 0.17 (beta) examples (optionally with ES6/JSX for React).

+### Installation

+    npm i
+    jspm install

+(installing additional npm modules with jspm > jspm install npm:module_name)

-### What?
+### What is this?

-You get 3 bundling modes: Normal, Harmony, and Production
+You get 3 bundling modes for JS apps: Normal, Harmony, and Production

 ````
 npm run bundle